simlf/KubeQuest/terraform/README.md

 This project specifically sets up:
 - Virtual networks and subnets in Azure
 - Network interfaces and public IPs
-- Linux virtual machines with proper configurations
+- Multiple Linux virtual machines using a scalable approach
-- All necessary supporting resources
+- Integration with HCP Vault for secrets management
+- Remote state storage in Azure

 ## How Terraform Works